borontov/ppao/README.md

 [![Idea][idea-pic]]()

-The algorithm allows you to increase the amount of data processed by the handler at a time by grouping operations in the pipelines in such a way that the sequence of the pipelines is not broken.
+The algorithm allows you to increase the amount of data processed by the handler at a time by grouping operations in the pipelines in such a way that the order of the pipeline operations performing is not broken.

 [![Idea][idea-2-pic]]()